Portuguese literature: Poetry

 The introduction of Italian poetry, especially that of Petrarch, into the peninsula led to a revival of Castilian verse, which was dominant in Portugal throughout the fifteenth century.
 Constable Dom Pedro, friend of the Marquis of Santillana, wrote almost entirely in Castilian and is the first representative of the Castilian influence, which imported from Italy the love of allegory and reverence for classical antiquity.
 The court poetry of some three hundred knights and gentlemen of the time of Afonso V and John II is contained in the "Cancioneiro Geral", compiled by Resende and inspired by Juan de Mena, Jorge Manrique, and other Spaniards.
 The subjects of these mostly artificial verses are love and satire.
 Among the few that reveal special talent and genuine poetical feeling are Resende's lines on the death of Inês de Castro, the "Fingimento de Amores" of Diogo Brandão, and the "Coplas" of D. Pedro.
 Bernardim Ribeiro, Gil Vicente, and Sá de Miranda, who find menton in the "Cancioneiro," went on to create a literary revolution.

 Early sixteenth century

+Gil Vicente's O Monólogo do vaqueiro (Monologue of the Cowherd), by Alfredo Roque Gameiro.